mvolkmann/blog/src/htmx.md

-   Enter `bunx tailwindcss -i ./global.css -o public/tailwind.css --watch` to generate `public/tailwind.css` now and again every time any `.tsx` file in the project is modified.
+   Enter `bunx tailwindcss -i ./global.css -o public/tailwind.css --watch` to generate `public/tailwind.css` now and again every time any of thew "content" files are modified.

    Consider adding a `package.json` script for this such as: